Zinc, ZnT2 and Mammary Gland Function

 Nutrigenomics and Lactation

-A new focus of our research is to understand the role of maternal genetics on the ability to produce enough, high-quality milk to nourish the developing infant during lactation.
+A new focus of our research is to understand the role of maternal factors on the ability to produce enough, high-quality milk to nourish the developing infant during lactation.
 Human milk is a complex biological fluid that supplies nutrients and non-nutritive factors essential for immune modulation, gut maturation, diverse microbiome expansion, and optimal nutrient supply.
-The benefits of breastfeeding on infant and maternal health are indisputable and include optimized infant growth, neurological development and immune function, and reduced risk for metabolic syndrome, cardiovascular disease and cancer in the breastfeeding mother.
-Ongoing studies utilize high-throughput approaches (exon sequencing, RNA-seq, microRNA profiling and metabolomics) in primary human mammary cells isolated from human milk combined with mouse models, to understand how diet, genetics and environmental factors govern mammary gland function during lactation.
+However, many women suffer from insufficient milk supply for reasons that are not understood.
+Ongoing studies utilize high-throughput approaches (exon sequencing, RNA-seq, microRNA profiling, and metabolomics) in primary human mammary cells isolated from human milk combined with mouse models, to understand how diet, genetics and environmental factors govern mammary gland function during lactation.

 Zinc, ZnT2 and Gastrointestinal Function

-A more recent focus of our research is to understand the role of zinc and ZnT2 in Paneth cell function, gastrointestinal development and microbiome diversity.
+A more recent focus of our research is to understand the role of zinc and ZnT2 in Paneth cell function, gastrointestinal development and host-microbe interactions.
 Paneth cells are highly specialized secretory cells in the crypts of Lieberkühn of the intestine that secrete a complex mixture of enzymes, cytokines, antimicrobials, and a huge amount of zinc.
-We recently showed that ZnT2 imports zinc into Paneth cell granules and using ZnT2 knock-out mice, we found that loss of ZnT2 impairs granule formation, secretion and shifts the gut microbiome.
-Ongoing studies aim to understand the role and regulation of ZnT2 in Paneth cells, and the effects of genetic variation in ZnT2 on Paneth cell function and the microbiome in infants and mouse models.
+We recently showed that ZnT2 imports zinc into Paneth cell granules and that loss of ZnT2 impairs granule formation, secretion and shifts the gut microbiome.
+Ongoing studies aim to understand the role and regulation of zinc biology in Paneth cells, and the effects of genetic variation in ZnT2 on Paneth cell function and host-microbe interactions in infants and mouse models.
 In addition, we are interested in understanding the consequence of genetic variation in ZnT2 on gastrointestinal diseases such as ulcerative colitis and Crohn’s.

 Nutrigenomics and Gastrointestinal Development